 The Four Valleys System (survey)

 Nearly all the water in the closed Matienzo depression leaves through Carcavuezo (0081), passes through Cueva Llueva (0114), with an entrance in Llueva Valley, and resurges in Los Boyonnes (0117) in Secadura.
 The cave is fed from water in Cueva Hoyuca (Uzueka) (0107) which in turn is fed by water in Cueva Riaño (0105).
-The major caves of Hoyuca, Riaño, Llueva, Llanío and Carcavuezo have been joined to form the 4 Valleys System.
+The major caves of Hoyuca, Riaño, Llueva, Llanío and Carcavuezo have been connected to form the 4 Valleys System.
 Some estimates put the potential passage at more than 100km.
 In 2022, Torca la Decepción in Matienzo was joined into Cueva Hoyuca and a Riaño-to-Matienzo through trip undertaken.
-The current length of the 4VS is nearly 73km.
+The current length of the 4VS is over 76km with 18 entrances.

 The Five Valleys System is a possibility with Cueva Torno at Fresnedo nearly linked.